 The second component is track record.
 Although we all appreciate a leader who can be creative and original when required, the truth is that most of us prefer a one who is predictable.
 Of course there are a lot of things that factor into this: character, maturity, consistency, good judgement, and so on.
 But unless they translate into a consistently good track record, none of those things count for much by themselves.
 The guy who just got out of prison and says, “That’s all behind me now”, might be 100% right.
 But I’m still not going to follow him anywhere until I can see enough good track record to convince me!

 The third obvious element of credibility, for me at least, has to be competence.
-When it’s all said and done there just aren’t many substitutes for simply knowing what you’re doing.
+When it’s all said and done there just aren’t many substitutes for simply knowing what you’re doing and being good at it.
 And although this could easily be part of building a good track record, the leader who can demonstrate unusual competence can sometimes fast-forward up the credibility scale.
 It doesn’t replace qualities like authenticity or good track record, but if there’s no reason to doubt these, a highly competent leader will gain leadership traction more rapidly than others.
 Think of young king Solomon – still wet behind the ears when he took over the throne of Israel’s greatest king ever – only to be put to the test with a difficult child custody dispute.
 His extraordinary skill in handling that one single case catapulted his credibility factor into the stratosphere!

 Just a credible leader with a vision.